 Today we know that snoring isn’t reserved only for adults.
 Many children also snore in sleep but why?
 They can snore due to a cold or even severe respiratory disturbance.
 Check what are the reasons for it and how can you treat OSAS.

-Causes for Child’s Snoring
+Causes for child’s snoring

-Obstructive sleep apnea (OSA) is also possible as a result of a repeated temporary respiratory tract blockage.
+Obstructive sleep apnea (OSA) is possible as a result of a repeated temporary respiratory tract blockage.
 It appears as a short-term respiratory failure blockage.
 Such respiratory breaks are harmful.
 They reduce the saturation of blood with oxygen, which in the long run can harm many organs.

 In recent years doctors increasingly diagnose respiratory disturbances during sleep.
-Disturbances occur due to reduced air flow through the upper respiratory tract.
-We call it the syndrome of obstructive sleep apnea during sleep – SOSA.
+Disturbances occur due to reduced airflow through the upper respiratory tract.
+We call it the obstructive sleep apnea syndrome during sleep – OSAS.

 Fatigue and behavioral disorders can occur as a longer and later effect of insufficient breathing.
 The high blood pressure and signs of heart disease can develop.
-If we don’t know what SOSA is and don’t treat it; there can be permanent and even life-threatening consequences.
+If you don’t know what OSAS is and don’t treat it; there can be permanent and even life-threatening consequences.

 Despite varying deep sleep and reduced respiratory activity, decreased heart rate, and decreased muscle and brain activity, all tissues and organs are well-supplied with oxygen all the time, and all cellular functions are working as they should.

 The occurrence of obstructive sleep apnea has some possible causes.
 In children, it is most commonly associated with an enlarged lymphatic tissue located on the upper wall of the pharyngeal tonsils and in the transitional part between the oral cavity and the oesophagus (pharyngeal tonsil and tonsils).